DWIZ-AM: 1946–1948: KZPI

-1949–1972: As DZPI
+1949–1972: DZPI

-Following the 1947 International Radio Conference by the International Telecommunication Union in the United States where it was decided for the Philippine stations to replace the initial call letter with "D", which would be effective in 1949, KZPI was renamed DZPI.
+Following the 1947 International Radio Conference by the International Telecommunication Union in the United States that alloted the letter "D" as an initial call letter for Philippine broadcast stations, which would be effective in 1949, KZPI was renamed DZPI.

-Later that year, the Manila Broadcasting Company (now known as MBC Media Group) and the PBC made what was said the country's strongest merging of broadcast companies; thus DZPI served as a sister station of DZRH and DZMB.
+Later that year, the Manila Broadcasting Company (now known as MBC Media Group) and the PBC made the country's strongest merging of broadcast companies at that time; thus DZPI served as a sister station of DZRH and DZMB.

-By mid-1972, the station, being rebranded as Radio Philippines, had been transferred to Navotas, Rizal; its power had been increased to 5 kW.
+By mid-1972, DZPI, being rebranded as Radio Philippines, had been transferred to Navotas, Rizal; its power had been increased to 5 kW.
 DZPI was able to report the arrest of several political leaders following President Ferdinand Marcos' declaration of martial law on September 21, 1972, which would be announced two days later.
-At that moment, the station was silent the whole day.
+DZPI was taken off-air that same date.

-1972–1991: The first iteration of DWIZ
+1972–1991: Sunshine City era

 On September 24, 1972, DZPI was rebranded as DWIZ Sunshine City.
-As one of the stations established during the Martial Law, it was then one of the most influential Top 40 music stations in Metro Manila.
-In November 1978, the station was transferred to 882 kHz due to the adoption of the 9 kHz spacing for medium wave stations as stipulated by the Geneva Frequency Plan of 1975 (aka GE75) supplanting the NARBA-mandated 10 kHz spacing rule.
+As one of the stations established immediately after the declaration of Martial Law, it became one of the most influential Top 40 music stations in Metro Manila.
+In November 1978, it transferred to 882 kHz due to the adoption of the 9 kHz spacing for medium wave stations as stipulated by the Geneva Frequency Plan of 1975 (aka GE75) supplanting the NARBA-mandated 10 kHz spacing rule.
 At that time, it had a 50-kW power.
 In 1986, it shifted to a full service format with emphasis on news and music.
-DWIZ Sunshine City signed off for the last time on the first quarter of 1991.
+In the first quarter of 1991, the Sunshine City brand was retired.